AlexandraErnest/FlixsterPart2/README.md

 ### Notes
 Describe any challenges encountered while building the app.
+- Nothing major; Youtube was not working but it was an emulator issue.

 ## Open-source libraries used
 - [Android Async HTTP](https://github.com/codepath/CPAsyncHttpClient) - Simple asynchronous HTTP requests with JSON parsing